alpha-training/intermediate/reading/tonote.md

 # To note (tonote.q)

 A note column can be useful for post trade analysis.
-The task at handle for the function `tonote` is to accept two vectors for arguments, and return `"x0=y0 x1=y1..."`
+The function `tonote` should accept two vectors for arguments, and return `"x0=y0 x1=y1..."`

 ## Example: Intent to Agg